exusiaiwei/quarto-ilm/README.md

 ## 🌟 About

-Quarto ILM is a versatile, clean, and minimal template for non-fiction writing, adapted from the  [Typst 'ilm' template](https://github.com/talal/ilm).
+Quarto Ilm is a versatile, clean, and minimal template for non-fiction writing, adapted from the  [Typst 'ilm' template](https://github.com/talal/ilm).
 'Ilm' (Urdu: عِلْم), pronounced as /ə.ləm/, is the Urdu term for knowledge.
 This Quarto template is ideal for class notes, reports, and books.

 ## ✨ Features